Code-Institute-Submissions/lilychuang78-milestone2-1/README.md

         - There is a name of the cuisine beneath the image.
         - On the top left, I can see how many images are there and the current order number of the selected image.
         - On the top right corner, I can use "display slideshow", "share", "zoom", "full screen" and "close" functions.
+        - I can also see the previous and next image by clicking left and right arrows by the side of the image.
         - On the right side of the screen, all the images are displayed, so I can click on any of them to view and use the mentioned functions.
         - When I close the zoomed in image, the webpage goes back to the page without being refreshed.
     - Attraction: